yunaremaia/itemprices-generator/README.md

 # Tibia Item Prices

-This repository contains a Python program that generates a JSON configuration file to set item prices for the Tibia game.
+This repository contains a Python program that generates a JSON configuration file to set item prices for the Tibia.
 This configuration file is useful for facilitating loot during hunts by providing "Market Average Value" for items.

 ## How to Use